johnfedoruk/bangular/aio/content/guide/attribute-directives.md

 The CLI added the `app` prefix for you.

-Make sure you do **not** prefix the `highlight` directive name with **`ng`** because that prefix is reserved for Angular and using it could cause bugs that are difficult to diagnose.
+Make sure you do **not** prefix the `highlight` directive name with **`ng`** because that prefix is reserved for Bangular and using it could cause bugs that are difficult to diagnose.

 </div>